 Sour, though, is a bit different.
 Researchers used to think that sour was detected when there were free hydrogen ions available (low pH) and that any of the taste receptors could detect this.
 More recent research points towards specific potassium channel receptors that are activated at lower pH.[ref]

-Tasting wine – or foods – combines the sensory input of all these different receptors at the same time.
+Tasting wine – or food – combines the sensory input of all these different receptors at the same time.
 You can have different molecules binding to several bitter receptors, activating the sour sense, and also binding to a couple of sweet receptors — all within that same swig of wine.

-Bitterness in red wines comes mainly from the polyphenols.
+Bitterness in red wines comes mainly from polyphenols.
 Tannins, a type of polyphenol known for astringency, may be present and activate specific bitter receptors.[ref]

 The tannins in wine give rise to part of the mouthfeel as well.
 The astringent taste of tannins produces sensations in the mouth.
 These sensations are due to the “tightening and shrinking of the oral surface and puckering sensations of the oral cavity”.[ref]

-There are forty-three different bitter receptors and multiple sweet receptors.
+Researchers have discovered forty-three different bitter receptors and multiple sweet receptors.
 Combine the multiple receptors with variants affecting the function of each receptor to create what your brain receives as the taste.

 All these mix together to create very unique individual abilities to taste wines differently.

-Take for example a certain variant in the TAS2R43 gene that causes people to be sensitive to the plant toxins aloin and aristolochic acid.
+Take, for example, a variant in the TAS2R43 gene that causes people to be sensitive to the plant toxins aloin and aristolochic acid.
 If a few people in a village could taste that substance, they could warn everyone not to eat the plants that contain it.
-Aloin is a compound in some species of aloe plants that ‘induces bowel movements’ and may be carcinogenic — good that someone in the village can tell you not to eat that type of aloe![ref]
+Aloin is a compound in some species of aloe plants that ‘induces bowel movements’ and may be carcinogenic — so it would be good for someone to alert you not to eat that type of aloe![ref]

-Let me give you another example.
-The ability to taste a bitter component of broccoli or Brussels sprouts is mostly due to the TAS2R38 gene.
+Final example: The ability to taste a bitter component of broccoli or Brussels sprouts is mostly due to the TAS2R38 gene.
 People who cannot taste bitter substances eat more overall servings of vegetables than tasters.
 The non-tasters can convince the tasters of the benefits of veggie consumption, and the tasters can warn the non-tasters when something is really bitter and possibly toxic.[ref][ref]
 While bitter tasters may eat fewer veggies, they may have an advantage in that they also are less likely to drink too much alcohol.[ref]

-Chill it – or not:
+Chill the wine – or not?

 Temperature affects the taste sense for about 20-30% of the population.
 These people are called thermal tasters.
-So for a portion of the population, the taste of wine may also depend strongly on the temperature of the wine.
+Thus, for a portion of the population, the taste of wine may also depend strongly on the temperature of the wine.